-One HEI must belong to a RIS region.
+At least two entities must be involved.
+Any entity (whether EIT Health member or not) may apply Partnership specificities Must include a minimum of two Higher Education Institutions (HEI), from two different eligible countries, whereby: One HEI must be an EIT Health Core or Associate Partner One HEI must belong to a RIS region.
 There must also be at least one non-academic or industry partner that is expected to contribute to the curriculum / modules repurposing as well as assessment supervisors.
 Learning formats Online - as self-paced as possible.
-EIT Learning Objectives EIT Labelled Fellowship pathways directly relate to the EIT Learning Outcomes: EIT Learning Outcomes European Institute of Innovation & Technology (EIT) (europa.eu) European Credit Transfer and Accumulation System (ECTS) Both the Entrepreneurship & Innovation and Leadership modules as well as the specific flagship-related modules are expected to offer ECTs.
-Mandatory evaluation of EIT Health funded programmes EIT Learning Objective The awarded consortiums will conduct content-based assessment, while EIT Health will conduct competencies and impact-based assessment on a regular basis.
+EIT Learning Objectives EIT Labelled Fellowship pathways_directly relate to the EIT Learning Outcomes: EIT Learning Outcomes European Institute of Innovation & Technology (EIT) (europa.eu) European Credit Transfer and Accumulation Both the Entrepreneurship & Innovation and Leadership modules as well as the specific flagship-related modules are expected to offer ECTs.
+System (ECTS) Mandatory evaluation of EIT Health funded programmes EIT Learning Objective The awarded consortiums will conduct content-based assessment, while EIT Health will conduct competencies and impact-based assessment on a regular basis.
 Sustainability -Revenue generated by EIT Health will be shared following the model: 30% to consortium / 70% to EIT Health ecosystem -Programmes hosted on EIT Health platform (Academy) -IP ownership remains with the consortium KPIs KPIs will be managed and reported by the KIC.
 Still, it is important that proposals acknowledge them since they are expected outcome of the personalised pathways.
-EITHE07.5 Students enrolled in EIT-labelled programmes EITO7.1 Graduates from EIT-Labelled programmes EITHE07.2 EIT RIS Graduates from EIT labelled programmes.
+EITHE07.5 Students enrolled in EIT-labelled programmes EIT07.1 Graduates from EIT-Labelled programmes EITHE07.2 EIT RIS Graduates from EIT labelled programmes.
 EITHE05.1 Start-ups created by students enrolled and graduates from EIT-labelled programme EITHE05.2 EIT RIS Start-ups created by students enrolled and graduates from EIT-labelled programme.
-EITHE09.1 Students and graduates from EIT labelled programmes who joined start-ups EITHE09.2 EIT RIS Students and graduates from EIT labelled programmes who joined start-ups.
+EITHE09.1 Students and graduates from EIT labelled programmes who joined start-ups ups.

+EITHE09.2 EIT RIS Students and graduates from EIT labelled programmes who joined start-

 Additionally, as part of the labelling monitoring, EIT will monitor the 'EIT Label graduates employed' and its 'Career growth'.
 Therefore, EIT Health shall structure relevant around the topic information.

+Work Plan

-Work Plan The first edition takes place in 2023-24 academic year.
+The first edition takes place in 2023-24 academic year.